projection-engine/projection-engine/COMMIT_NOTES.md

-- Reworking material compiler
-- Rewriting material class
-- Removing material instance class
-- Changing nodes for shader editor to integrate with new compiler
-- Adding template for compiled material
+- Starting structure for forward pass
-- Tweaks to pbLightComputation
-- Added two remaining methods present on shader editor as universal glsl methods for uber shader
-- Added message cache to shader instance
+- Tweaks to fallback shader and pbr shader
-- Reworked allocateMaterial method
-- Added white color clear to ambient occlusion
-- Changes to FileSystemAPI material loader